-- Hot pluggable fan units accessible from the rear of the expansion unit, one on each side - Two fan units, with two fans per unit, for a total of four fans.
-The fans are redundant, meaning that if one fan is disabled the remaining three fans continue to cool the storage expansion unit.
+- Hot pluggable fan units accessible from the rear of the storage expansion enclosure, one on each side - Two fan units, with two fans per unit, for a total of four fans.
+The fans are redundant, meaning that if one fan is disabled the remaining three fans continue to cool the storage expansion enclosure.